JohnnyMaelstrm/johnnymaelstrm.github.io/index.md

 This website serves as my portfolio, where I share my projects, learning experiences, and research work.

+### Remember to check the Categories-section on the left.
+You can find everything there!

 ---

 ## 🌟 Summer25 Intern Project: CaribouLite and Raspberry Pi 4